 Norfolk: Bergh Apton

-The Earl of Abergavenny is lord of the manor, (fines certain,) and patron of the rectory, valued in the King's Book at £13.
-6s.
-8d., and in 1831 at £575, with a mediety of Holverstone (£5 a year,) annexed to it, in the incumbency of the Rev. William Ford Thursby, B.C.L., who has a commodious rectory house.
-The glebe is 47A., and the tithes have been commuted for £585 per annum.
+The Rev. William Thursby, M.A., of Ormerod House, Burnley, Lancashire, is patron of the rectory, valued in the King's Book at £13 6s.
+8d., and now having a mediety of Holverstone (£5 5s. a year) annexed to it, in the incumbency of the Rev. William Ford Thursby, B.C.L., who has a commodious rectory house.
+The glebe is 47A.
+2R.
+38P., and the tithes have been commuted for £598 10s. per annum.

-The Church (St. Peter and St. Paul,) has a lofty tower, and was repaired, new roofed, and enlarged in 1838.
-Here was anciently another church (St. Martin,) but it was dilapidated in the 15th century, and its remains were cleared away in 1834.
+Here was anciently another church (St. Martin), but it was dilapidated in the 15th century, and its remains were cleared away in 1834.

 Here is a commodious National School, built in 1839, at a cost of £700, and attended by about 80 scholars.